gospel-desk/www.logstown.com/the-twelve-believers/st-mary-of-bethany/index.md

 heading: St. Mary of Bethany
 subheading: the twice-praised
 html_title_sep: ","
-image: /the-twelve-believers/st-mary-of-bethany/st-mary-of-bethany.512.jpg
+image: /the-twelve-believers/st-mary-of-bethany/st-mary-of-bethany.thumb.jpg
-image_alt: a drawing of St. Mary of Bethany
+image_alt: an icon of St. Mary of Bethany
 ---

 <a href="st-mary-of-bethany.jpg">